 The golden top is as appealing to look at as it is to eat!
 The casserole will be puffed up slightly upon removing from the oven and will settle as it cools (the latter is pictured above).

-Even distribution of hearty bread, savory sausage, and cheese are the hallmark of this satisfying casserole.
+Even distribution of hearty bread, savory sausage, and sharp cheddar cheese are the hallmark of this satisfyingly simple casserole.
+The crusty edges are a bonus!

 A simple side of fruit completes the meal.
 Or pair it with a green vegetable or salad.
 For special breakfasts and brunches, we enjoy this casserole with Easy Winter Fruit Salad and Overnight Sticky Buns or Cinnamon Pecan Coffee Cake.